 3.2.2 Moisture and Density

 To provide index parameters and to correlate other test data, moisture and density tests were performed on selected samples.
-The results of these tests are presented on the boring logs, Figures 3A through 3C, and on the test pit logs, Figure 4A through 4C.
+The results of these tests are presented on the test pit logs, Figures 3A through 3C.